yayaismaail/toolbar-headline/README.md

 ### Usage

 To run the project, execute the following command:
-To navigate through the repo you type: cd finish-mobile-version, Open the project in an IDE
+To navigate through the repo you type: cd portfolio-mobile-first., Open the project in an IDE
 You can also run this project using or by lunching the live server plugging in VSCode.